PLangHQ/plang/Documentation/Settings.md

 In Plang, settings are a powerful feature that allows you to manage configuration values dynamically.
 This document will guide you through retrieving, adding, and customizing settings in Plang.
 Whether you're a beginner or an advanced user, this guide will help you understand how to effectively use settings in your Plang applications.

+## The goal for setting

+The goal of Plang is to avoid the nightmare of complex configuration setups.
+Instead of getting lost in layers of settings, plang tries to streamline the process.
+For example, if your Plang app detects a missing setting, it can notify the admin, wait for input, and automatically apply the update—keeping things simple and running smoothly without endless configuration headaches.

 ## Retrieving Settings

 To retrieve a setting in Plang, you can use the syntax `%Settings.Name_of_Key%`.
 For example, to access an API key stored in settings, you would use `%Settings.API_KEY%`.
 If the setting is not found or is empty, Plang will prompt the user to provide the value.